 Scam ads randomly appear in your social media feed, news websites, email inbox.
 You see, these sleazy little scam ads are successful because they appeal to the vain and insecure part of every human.
-Worries that we’re not good enough, not big enough, not strong enough provoke to lap fake goods up.
-The problem is that we lack self-confidence and will to work on ourselves.
+Worries that we’re not good enough, not big enough, not strong enough provoke us to lap fake goods up.
+The problem is that we lack self-confidence and the will to work on ourselves.

 What to look out for